projectcalico/calico/about/about-kubernetes-services.md

 In this guide you will learn:
 - What are Kubernetes Services?
-- What are the differences between the main service types and what do you use them for?
+- What are the differences between the three main service types and what do you use them for?
 - How do services and network policy interact?
 - Some options for optimizing how services are handled.